khalid-hussain/shaheen/chap2.md

 Muslims strategically.
 When all his strategies and efforts failed, he captured Andalus and made it a province of his African empire.

-The African dynasty of Al-Moravid that was founed by Yusuf bin Tashfeen could not be established for long.
+The African dynasty of Al-Moravid that was founded by Yusuf bin Tashfeen would not remain for long.
 As soon as the nobles of Andalus sensed the weakness of the rule, they quickly seceded and every major city became a separate kingdom.
 At this critical stage, Abdul Momin tried to support this falling building of the Muslims rule by defeating the conceited rulers of Andalus' small kingdoms and laid the foundation of the Al-Mohad dynasty.

 The Mohads repeatedly defeated the Christian attackers of the north.
-But unfortunately, they governed being based in Africa.
-Therefore, their hold on Andalus gradually became weakened and the conspiracies of the emirs of Andalus increased.
+But unfortunately, they governed from Africa.
+Therefore, their hold on Andalus gradually weakened and the conspiracies of the emirs of Andalus increased.

 In 1212, the Christians defeated the remaining Mohad armies at the battle of Las Navas de Tolosa and after this several Muslims cities were captured by